Kemmer History, Family Crest & Coats of Arms

 The surname Kemmer was first found in Bavaria, where the name Kammer was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Kemmer family
+Early History of the Kemmer family

 This web page shows only a small excerpt of our Kemmer research.
 Another 124 words (9 lines of text) covering the years 1657, 1810, and 1833 are included under the topic Early Kemmer History in all our PDF Extended History products and printed products wherever possible.